litmuschaos/litmus-docs/website/docs/getting-started/installation.md

 REVISION: 1
 TEST SUITE: None
 NOTES:
-Thank you for installing litmus 😀
+Thank you for installing litmus ðŸ˜€

 Your release is named chaos and its installed to namespace: litmus.